James Waugh

 Most leadership advice is forged in boardrooms.
 Thomas Kolditz's was forged in combat.
-As a Brigadier General who commanded troops in life-threatening situations and a scholar who founded leadership institutes at West Point, Yale, and Rice, Kolditz understands what it takes to lead when failure isn't an option.
-His research on in extremis leadership reveals principles that apply wherever the stakes are high and uncertainty is constant.
+A Brigadier General who commanded troops in life-or-death situations and the scholar who founded leadership institutes at West Point, Yale, and Rice, he knows what it takes to lead when failure isn't an option.
+On stage, Kolditz turns his in extremis research into battle-tested frameworks senior leaders can use the moment the stakes rise and certainty disappears.

 Want to book Thomas Kolditz as a speaker for your event?
 Please provide the info below and we’ll get in touch within 24h:

 Brigadier General (Ret.)
-Thomas Kolditz is the founding Executive Director of the Ann and John Doerr Institute for New Leaders at Rice University, recognized as the most comprehensive, evidence-based, university-wide leadership program in the world.
-With a career spanning military command, academic leadership, and executive coaching, leadership speaker Thomas Kolditz has dedicated more than 35 years to understanding what separates effective leaders from the rest—particularly under conditions of extreme pressure, crisis, and uncertainty.
+Thomas Kolditz is an internationally recognized authority on crisis leadership and the founding director of the Ann and John Doerr Institute for New Leaders at Rice University, which he built into one of the most comprehensive, evidence-based, university-wide leadership programs in the world.
+Across more than 35 years spanning military command, academic leadership, and executive coaching, leadership speaker Thomas Kolditz has studied what separates effective leaders from the rest, particularly under conditions of extreme pressure, crisis, and uncertainty.

-A recipient of the Distinguished Service Medal, the Army’s highest award for service, General Kolditz commanded thousands of troops across four continents and served in combat operations.
-His military career provided the foundation for groundbreaking research on leadership in life-threatening situations, culminating in his authoritative book In Extremis Leadership: Leading As If Your Life Depended On It.
-Based on over 175 interviews conducted on the ground in Iraq during combat operations, the work reveals how principles forged in extreme environments apply to leadership challenges in business, government, and everyday life.
+A recipient of the Distinguished Service Medal, the Army’s highest award for service, Kolditz commanded thousands of troops across four continents and served in combat operations.
+That experience grounded his research on leadership in life-threatening situations and his authoritative book In Extremis Leadership: Leading As If Your Life Depended On It.
+Based on more than 175 interviews conducted on the ground in Iraq during combat operations, the work reveals how principles forged in extreme environments apply to leadership challenges in business, government, and everyday life.

-As a speaker, Brigadier General Thomas Kolditz brings a rare combination of intellectual rigor, operational experience, and storytelling power.
-Having led organizations on four continents and faced genuine life-or-death leadership decisions, he delivers insights that are both evidence-based and battle-tested.
-His keynotes offer senior audiences pragmatic frameworks they can apply immediately—whether navigating organizational crises, developing future leaders, or making high-stakes decisions under uncertainty.
-Audiences value his ability to translate complex leadership principles into clear, actionable takeaways grounded in real-world experience.
+As a speaker, Brigadier General Thomas Kolditz combines intellectual rigor, operational experience, and storytelling power.
+Having led organizations on four continents and faced genuine life-or-death decisions, he delivers insights that are both evidence-based and battle-tested.
+His keynotes give senior audiences pragmatic frameworks they can apply immediately, whether navigating organizational crises, developing future leaders, or making high-stakes decisions under uncertainty.

 Operating environments for business and government are increasingly characterized by volatility, complexity, and uncertainty—conditions ripe for crises to emerge.
 In this powerful keynote, Brigadier General Tom Kolditz reveals how extreme life-and-death situations offer profound lessons for leaders in any setting.
 Drawing from over 175 interviews conducted during combat operations in Iraq, Kolditz shows that the leadership skills evident in dangerous contexts—where followers literally choose whether to follow—apply directly to business leadership.
 He examines what separates leaders people trust in crisis from those they don't: genuine competence, authentic care for their people, and willingness to share the risks they ask others to take.
 This presentation provides executives with frameworks for building trust, making better decisions under pressure, and leading effectively when the stakes are highest.